Howard P Goodkin, MD, PhD

 - Clinical Practice:

-- Epilepsy, Seizures and Epilepsy- Pediatric, Headaches- Pediatric, Myasthenia Gravis, Peripheral Neuropathy, Seizure Disorder, Migraine, Neurocutaneous Disorders, Electroencephalogram (EEG), Neurology Services, Pediatric Neurology, Tuberous Sclerosis
+- Epilepsy Care, Seizures and Epilepsy- Pediatric, Headaches- Pediatric, Myasthenia Gravis, Seizure Disorder, Neurocutaneous Disorders, Electroencephalogram (EEG), Neurology Services, Pediatric Neurology, Tuberous Sclerosis, Ketogenic Diet- Pediatrics

 Shure professor of neurology and pediatrics, Howard P. Goodkin, MD, PhD, serves as the chair of the department of neurology and director of the division of pediatric neurology.
 He received his undergraduate medical education at Washington University in St. Louis and his postgraduate medical education at St. Louis Children’s Hospital and Boston Children’s Hospital.